-- To pinpoint and interpret fundamental trade-offs in supply network design and supply chain planning
+- To identify and interpret the basic trade-offs in supply network design and supply chain planning.

-- To theorize the influence of service time variability on a given process
+- To theorize how service time variability can affect a process.

-- To explain the ways in which risk pooling strategies can mitigate risk
+- To explain how risk pooling strategies can help to reduce risk.

-- To examine the consequences of task sequencing on performance
+- To analyze the effects of sequencing of tasks on performance

-- To formulate, use and solve LP and MIP models for supply chain network design and supply chain planning using Excel's standard solver.
+- To formulate, use and solve LP and MIP based models for supply network design and supply chain planning using Excel's standard solver.

 - To analyse and compare different alternatives in supply network design and supply chain planning, taking into account uncertainty and temporal value of money

 - To measure and improve the performance of queuing systems with uncertain arrival and service processes

 - To apply and estimate the effects of risk pooling strategies.

 - To optimize and evaluate scheduling of tasks and activities.

 - To make customized optimization models for supply chain network design and capacity/demand allocation

 - To compare different supply chain solutions through multiple periods taking into account the time value of money and different possibilities in uncertain conditions